kyma-project/website/content/blog-posts/2020-08-28-release-notes-1.15/index.md

 - [Monitoring](#monitoring) - Jaeger data source in Grafana
 - [CLI](#cli) - Installation from a local checkout to a remote cluster, improved resilience of the `install` command
-- [ORY stack](#ory-stack) - Reduced time of Hydra installation, increased availability of Hydra during updates, improved stability of Oathkeeper
+- [ORY stack](#ory-stack) - Reduced Hydra installation time, increased availability of Hydra during updates, improved Oathkeeper stability
 - [Console](#console) - Managing OAuth2 clients from the Console UI, collapsible navigation categories, configuration of event triggers for services
 - [Website](#website) - Documentation from various repository sources displayed on the website